 Ask specifically about your policy:

-Some schools will only offer insurance during the summer for domestic students, so it is important that international students to confirm eligibility early.
+Some schools only offer summer insurance to domestic students, so it's important for international students to confirm their eligibility early.

 Maintaining coverage during these periods helps protect your health, finances, and visa compliance, and plans from American Visitor Insurance can fill gaps when school coverage ends or is not available.